Information for Presenters

 Talks/Performance Presentations

-Oral presentations should be limited to 15 minutes in length.
+In-person oral presentations should be limited to 15 minutes in length.
 Talks will typically be organized into hour-long panels with 3 presentations followed by a short question and answer session.
 CURCA staff and volunteers will covene and monitor these sessions.
 Please bring your presentation slides or other visual aids to be projected for the audience on a USB and also email them to yourself as a back-up plan.
 If you can bring a laptop, that would be good third back-up.
 Please arrive early to load your presentation prior to the start of the session.

 Each presenter will have a maximum of 15 minutes for both presentation and questions, so do please plan accordingly.
 The schedule will be posted online in advance so you will know your time slot and how many sessions are scheduled within the hour.
 The moderator for each session will be responsible for keeping presentations on schedule.